teylorsmith34/SVG_logoMaker/README.md

 # SVG_logoMaker
 -----
 ## Description
-This is a Node.js command-line application that takes in user input to generate a logo and save it as an SVG fileLinks to an external site..
+This is a Node.js command-line application that takes in user input to generate a logo and save it as an SVG file.
 The application prompts the user to select a color and shape, provide text for the logo, and save the generated SVG to a .svg file.